TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Unlike read pairs arising from un-ligated fragments, read pairs arising from self-ligated must point outwards.
 Furthermore, self-ligating fragments have a different size distribution than chimeric and un-ligated fragments.
-The relevant size is no longer the size of the sequenced fragments that results from shearing but the favourable size at which fragments tend to self-ligate.
+The relevant sizes are no longer those of the sequenced fragments but the favourable size at which fragments tend to self-ligate.
 Very short fragments might not self-ligate because of steric hindrance, whereas the ends of very long fragments might be unlikely to become located in sufficient physical proximity in order to ligate.
 Within Diachromatic, the size of self-ligating fragments is calculated as the sum d\ :sub:`s` = d\ :sub:`h` + d\ :sub:`u`,